Saatwik-Mehta/csv_to_db_pkg/README.md

 # CSV_TO_DB_CONVERTER
-It takes a CSV file as input and converts and save the data into a default set DB (fileupload).
+It takes a CSV file as input, converts and save the data into a default set Database (`fileupload`).
 The table name will consist of the name of the file user is uploading.
 After a successful upload user can perform CRUD operations on the file data using a localhost server.
 ----